Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 9 Way To Prevent 4 Year Old Tantrums From Happening

 1. Create a calm-down corner.
 Having a safe space where your 4 year old can go when they feel things are getting too much can be hugely beneficial to help them reset their emotions.
-A canvas tent, cushions and s few cuddly toys is great place to start.
+If you wish to leave your child to calm down by themselves for a short time, the American Academy of Pediatrics recommends a 1-minute “time out” for every year of your child’s age.

 Buy Now